-You know the problem.
-You used a Google account to login to some Google app on iOS.
-Now you want to get rid of this login for some reason.
-Just logging out won’t help as the apps remember the used accounts.
+You used a Google account to login to some Google app on iOS and even after logging out of or deleting Google’s apps the login prevails?
+Yes, Google’s apps magically remember used accounts.

 Installing Gmail gives the option to remove a login from the account settings page in Gmail iOS on either iPhone or iPad.
 By doing this all logins will be removed from all Google apps including YouTube, Google Maps, Google Chrome and others.